stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 should be blazing.
 The high-backed settle faced the row of curtained windows at the left, and seemed to be occupied, though I was not sure.
 I did not like everything about what I saw, and felt again the fear I had had.
-This fear grew stronger from what had before lessened it, for the more I looked at the old man&rsquo;s bland face the more its very blandness terrified me.
+This fear grew stronger from what had before lessened it, for the more I looked at the old man's bland face the more its very blandness terrified me.
 The eyes never moved, and the skin was too like wax.
 Finally I was sure it was not a face at all, but a fiendishly cunning mask.
 But the flabby hands, curiously gloved, wrote genially on the tablet and told me I must wait a while before I could be led to the place of festival.

   Pointing to a chair, table, and pile of books, the old man now left the room;
-and when I sat down to read I saw that the books were hoary and mouldy, and that they included old Morryster&rsquo;s wild   Marvells of Science,   the terrible   Saducismus Triumphatus
+and when I sat down to read I saw that the books were hoary and mouldy, and that they included old Morryster's wild   Marvells of Science,   the terrible   Saducismus Triumphatus
-of Joseph Glanvill, published in 1681, the shocking   Daemonolatreia   of Remigius, printed in 1595 at Lyons, and worst of all, the unmentionable   Necronomicon   of the mad Arab Abdul Alhazred, in Olaus Wormius&rsquo; forbidden Latin translation; a book which I had never seen, but of which I had heard monstrous things whispered.
+of Joseph Glanvill, published in 1681, the shocking   Daemonolatreia   of Remigius, printed in 1595 at Lyons, and worst of all, the unmentionable   Necronomicon   of the mad Arab Abdul Alhazred, in Olaus Wormius' forbidden Latin translation; a book which I had never seen, but of which I had heard monstrous things whispered.
 No one spoke to me, but I could hear the creaking of signs in the wind outside, and the whir of the wheel as the bonneted old woman continued her silent spinning, spinning.
 I thought the room and the books and the people very morbid and